StarwolfDancing/Controls-BootCamp_Python/README.md

 All Copyrights for videos and content belong to Steve Brunton

 ## Changes
-- Replacment of HTML in markdown cells with markdown, as good as possible.
+- Replacment of most html in markdown cells with markdown, as good as possible.
 - Adding missing plots (if possible screenshots from video), e.g. open/closed loop in first notebook.
 - Adding plots (if possible screenshots from video), e.g. control types in first notebook.
 - Symbols, e.g. `X` -> `x` in first video, to match the talk.
 - Links to helpful sources, e.g. `numpy` documentation.
+- Minor changes in document structure, e.g. heading for second video added.
 - Using html for images, to have better control, e.g. on the width of the image.
+- Python code refactoring

 ## Open Points
 1. Video